 6. Have Reverence For The Lord Jesus Christ

-Growing in wisdom requires your understanding and acknowledgment.
+Growing in God’s wisdom requires your understanding and acknowledgment.
 The truth is that God is all-knowing and does not sin.
 With it, we need to have faith and humble ourselves before the Father.

-When we appreciate the Lord for what He has done, it means we listen to His words.
+When we appreciate the Lord for what He has done, we listen to His words.
 We must surrender all our ways to Him without feeling afraid.
 We owe Him everything, from the air we breathe to the food we eat, including our family and friends.

 7. Read Christ-Centered Books